-We see the primary application for the gauges of surface independence in the derivation of $ \hil $-gradient flows of energies, where the phase space comprises the surface itself among tensor quantities defined on it.
-In order to guarantee a decreasing energy in the $ \hil $-gradient flow the time derivative and the gauge of surface independence have to be chosen consistently.
+We see the primary application for the gauges of surface independence in the derivation of $\hil$-gradient flows of energies, where the phase space comprises the surface itself among tensor quantities defined on it.
+In order to guarantee a decreasing energy in the $ \hil $-gradient flow, the time derivative and the gauge of surface independence have to be chosen consistently.
 The choice should thereby follow physical arguments.
-We suggest to imagine how the considered tensor field would act under force-free transport and select a time derivative and a gauge of surface independence which fits the expected physical behavior, see \eg\ \cite{Nitschke_2022}.
-Another possibility is to contemplate on a physically suitable pushforward for the tensor field, since its linear information determine a gauge of surface independence.
+We suggest imagining how the considered tensor field would act under force-free transport and selecting a time derivative and a gauge of surface independence that fit the expected physical behavior, see, e.g., \cite{Nitschke_2022}.
+Another possibility is to contemplate a physically suitable pushforward for the tensor field, as its linear information determines a gauge of surface independence.
 Both provide a systematic way to select an appropriate $ \hil $-gradient flow.

-Note that equilibrium states, stable or not, are independent on the choice of the gauge of surface independence, see discussion above \eqref{eq:L2flow}.
-But in many situations these states are not unique.
-Therefore, steepest decent methods, like the $ \hil $-gradient flow, which approach the equilibrium state from non-equilibrium states, can give quit different results for different gauges of surface independence.
+Note that equilibrium states, stable or not, are independent of the choice of the gauge of surface independence, see the discussion above \eqref{eq:L2flow}.
+But in many situations, these states are not unique.
+Therefore, steepest descent methods, like the $ \hil $-gradient flow, which approach the equilibrium state from non-equilibrium states, can give quite different results for different gauges of surface independence.
 This dependence on the gauge of surface independence has been shown by an example in section \ref{sec:example_vector}.